Recognizing psychological distress

 This guide offers reassurance and answers for parents and caregivers concerned about teens and self-harm.

-Buy the book ↗
+Buy the book ↗Our partner

 Les Éditions Midi trente offers practical books and helpful intervention tools aimed at helping people young and old overcome challenges and foster their potential.